 You Will Also Need

 - 1 cup diced roma tomatoes

 - In a large, deep skillet, add the two tablespoons of oil.
 Heat to medium.
 In a separate small pot bring 2 cups of water up to a gentle simmer.

 - Place the dried chile guajillo in the skillet with oil.
 After a few minutes the chiles will begin to sizzle and become aromatic.
 Turn the chiles as needed for 1-2 minutes.
 They may slightly blacken in some spots.
 Transfer chiles to a pot of simmering water and let them cook for 7-10 minutes

 - In the same large skillet that you fried the chiles in, add the roma tomatoes and half of the garlic.
 Season lightly with salt and pepper.
 Saute for 5-7 minutes or until the tomatoes start to break down and release their juices.

 - Transfer the tomatoes with garlic to the blender.
 Also to the blender add the softened guajillo peppers, chipotles with adobo and 2 cups of chicken broth.
 Season to taste with salt and pepper.
 Blend on high until very smooth.
 Set aside.

 - Again, in that same large skillet, add 2 more tbsps of oil and set heat to medium.

-- Add all of the onions and remaining garlic to the skillet.
+- Add all of the onions to the skillet.
 Season lightly with salt and pepper.
-Saute for 3 minutes.
-Pour in the sauce from the blender along with remaining chicken broth.
+Saute for 7-8 minutes 0r until they begin to caramelize on the edges.
+Fold in the chicken, then pour in the sauce from the blender along with remaining chicken broth.
 Stir well to combine.
-When it comes up to a simmer, taste it for salt.
-Fold in the shredded chicken.
 Let the tinga cook until it reduces and thickens.

-- When ready to the corn tostadas layer on some chicken tinga, lettuce, tomato, avocado, cotija cheese, crema and a squeeze of fresh lime!
+- When ready to the corn tostadas layer on some chicken tinga, lettuce, tomato, avocado, cotija or fresco crumbled cheese, salsa, crema and a squeeze of fresh lime!